justmrisrael/QuoteApi/README.md

 # QuoteApi
-A simple API in NodeJS
+A simple API in NodeJS to display random quotes